How to set up a new computer

 Connect all cables

 The monitor data cable will plug into the computer in only one place.
-Most monitors use either a DVI, VGA, or HDMI connector and plug into the corresponding port on the back of the computer.
+Most monitors use either a DVI (digital visual interface), VGA (video graphics adapter), or HDMI (High-Definition Multimedia Interface) connector and plug into the corresponding port on the back of the computer.
 If your monitor only has a VGA plug and your computer only has a DVI connection, or visa versa, you need a video converter to connect your monitor.

 After connecting the data cable to the computer, connect the power plug from the monitor to the surge protector.

 Keyboard and mouse